 Situated atop a small hill between the Superstition and Goldfield Mountains, the settlement of Goldfield got its start in 1892 when low-grade gold ore was found in the area.
-Low-grade or not, a town soon sprang up and on October 7, 1893, it received its first official post office.
+Low-grade or not, a town soon sprang up, and on October 7, 1893, it received its first official post office.

-But, like other gold camps, Goldfield’s bustling days were quickly dashed when the vein of gold ore started to play out and the grade of the ore dropped even more.
+But, like other gold camps, Goldfield’s bustling days were quickly dashed when the vein of gold ore started to play out, and the grade of the ore dropped even more.
 Just five years after it began, the town found itself quickly dying.
 The miners moved on, the post office was discontinued on November 2, 1898, and Goldfield became a ghost town.

-Young brought in new mining methods and equipment to recover the ore and the town began slowly come alive once more.
+Young brought in new mining methods and equipment to recover the ore, and the town began slowly come alive once more.
 Also built were a mill and a cyanide plant.
 A second post office was established on June 8, 1921, and the “new” town was called Youngsberg.
 However, the town’s “rebirth” would last only about as long as it did the first time – just five years.
 Finally, the gold was gone, the post office was discontinued on October 30, 1926, and the town died for a second time.

-Today, Goldfield is filled with authentic-looking buildings, includes underground mine tours, and the only narrow-gauge railroad in operation in Arizona.
+Today, Goldfield is filled with authentic-looking buildings, includes underground mine tours, and is the only narrow-gauge railroad in operation in Arizona.
 Numerous shops and buildings include a brothel, bakery, leather works, a jail, livery, and more.
-The authentic-looking street is filled with people in period costume, horses and wagons, and sometimes authentic gunfighter presentations.
+The authentic-looking street is filled with people in period costumes, horses and wagons, and sometimes authentic gunfighter presentations.

-Goldfield is located off Mammoth Mine Road just north of Apache Junction, Arizona.
+Goldfield is located off Mammoth Mine Road, just north of Apache Junction, Arizona.

 Goldfield Ghost Town